Warren Anderson (Australian businessman): Rothwells 'loan', 1988

-Anderson had extensive property interests in Western Australia and the Northern Territory, including a mansion in Peppermint Grove, Perth and the vast Tipperary Station group (1 million hectares) on which he assembled a collection of 2000 exotic Asian and African animals before selling the property in 2003.
+Anderson had extensive property interests in Western Australia and the Northern Territory, including a mansion in Peppermint Grove, Perth and the vast Tipperary Station group (1 million hectares) on which he assembled a collection of 2,000 exotic Asian and African animals, some of which he acquired from Lord Alistair McAlpine after he had to close his Pearl Coast Zoological Gardens in Broome in 1991.
+Anderson later sold the Tipperary property in 2003, after former manager Kevin Freeman accused him of neglecting his animals.

 In association with Kerry Packer's Consolidated Press Holdings, he was negotiating a $270-million investment in a prime Perth CBD redevelopment prospect called Westralia Square, adjacent to the old Perth Technical School.
 He was persuaded to contribute $50 million to a bailout of Rothwells by then-premier Peter Dowding.
 Anderson had agreed to the condition to hand over the $50 million in return for a tender agreement for the Westralia Square site which was being put up for sale by the WA government.
 Packer declined to provide any of the $50 million attached to the deal.
 Anderson maintains that Dowding gave him a verbal assurance the state would guarantee return of his $50 million, but declined to put the agreement into writing.
 Anderson has been unsuccessful in a legal action to recover the funds and pursued an appeal in the High Court.
 In May 2010 the High Court rejected the appeal.